Updated March 31, 2026

 - Virginia businesses with 2 or more employees must carry workers' compensation, though sole proprietors, partners, corporate officers, and farm laborers are exempt.

-- Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, so many art consultants need to show evidence before signing office space in Richmond, Tysons, or Roanoke.
+- Most commercial leases in Virginia require proof of general liability coverage, so many art consultants need to show evidence before signing office space in Richmond, Tysons, or Roanoke.

 - Policies sold in Virginia are regulated by the Virginia Bureau of Insurance, so quote comparisons should confirm the carrier, limits, and any endorsements that support liability coverage and professional liability coverage.